openhab/org.openhab.binding.zwave/doc/smartly/multiswitch_0_0.md

 ### Group 1: Lifeline

 The Lifeline association group reports device status to a hub and is not designed to control other devices directly.
 When using the Lineline group with a hub, in most cases, only the lifeline group will need to be configured and normally the hub will perform this automatically during the device initialisation.
-The Lifeline group where all Local State Changes are reported.
-All unsolicited Reports for the supported command classes will be issued to this group.
+<p&gtThe Lifeline group where all Local State Changes are reported.
+All unsolicited Reports for the supported command classes will be issued to this group.<br /&gtCommands Issued:</p&gt <p&gt- Basic Report - Notifies Local Light Zone changes (button press)<br /&gt- Central Scene Notification - Notifies Scene events from the controller (in Scene Mode)<br /&gt- Sensor Multilevel Report - Reports Power Consumption and Temperatures<br /&gt- Meter - Reports power consumption to the Controller every 15 minutes.<br /&gt- Device Reset Locally – Reports factory resets to the Controller</p&gt
-Commands Issued:

-- Basic Report - Notifies Local Light Zone changes (button press)
-- Central Scene Notification - Notifies Scene events from the controller (in Scene Mode)
-- Sensor Multilevel Report - Reports Power Consumption and Temperatures
-- Meter - Reports power consumption to the Controller every 15 minutes.
-- Device Reset Locally – Reports factory resets to the Controller

 Association group 1 supports 5 nodes.

 ### Group 2: Light Zone 1

-Associated devices will be controlled by Light Zone 1.
+<p&gtAssociated devices will be controlled by Light Zone 1.
 Also supports multichannel association in any combination.
-Command Issued: Basic Set
+Command Issued: Basic Set</p&gt

 Association group 2 supports 5 nodes.

 ### Group 3: Light Zone 2

-Associated devices will be controlled by Light Zone 2.
-Also supports multichannel association in any combination.
-Command Issued: Basic Set
+<p&gtAssociated devices will be controlled by Light Zone 2.<br /&gtAlso supports multichannel association in any combination.
+Command Issued: Basic Set</p&gt

 Association group 3 supports 5 nodes.

 ### Group 4: Light Zone 3

-Associated devices will be controlled by Light Zone 3.
-Also supports multichannel association in any combination.
-Command Issued: Basic Set
+<p&gtAssociated devices will be controlled by Light Zone 3.<br /&gtAlso supports multichannel association in any combination.
+Command Issued: Basic Set</p&gt

 Association group 4 supports 5 nodes.

 ### Group 5: Light Zone 4

-Associated devices will be controlled by Light Zone 4.
-Also supports multichannel association in any combination.
-Command Issued: Basic Set
+<p&gtAssociated devices will be controlled by Light Zone 4.<br /&gtAlso supports multichannel association in any combination.
+Command Issued: Basic Set</p&gt

 Association group 5 supports 5 nodes.

 ### Group 6: Thermostat Control

-Control Set-Point and Mode of an external Thermostat Device Commands Issued: Thermostat Setpoint Set and Thermostat Mode Set
+<p&gtControl Set-Point and Mode of an external Thermostat Device Commands Issued: Thermostat Setpoint Set and Thermostat Mode Set</p&gt

 Association group 6 supports 5 nodes.

 ### Group 7: Thermostat Relay Control

-Control external Relay from the Local Thermostat Command Issued: Basic Set (ON and OFF values ONLY).
+<p&gtControl external Relay from the Local Thermostat Command Issued: Basic Set (ON and OFF values ONLY).</p&gt

 Association group 7 supports 5 nodes.